pogodevorg/awesome-pokemongo/README.md

 * [PokeLocator](https://github.com/emeth-/pokelocater) - Display pokemon nearby to your location on a map.
 * [PokemonGo-Map](https://github.com/AHAAAAAAA/PokemonGo-Map) - Live visualization of all the pokemon in your area... and more!
+* [Pokemon Go Notification System](https://github.com/jxmorris12/PokemonGo-Finder) - A fork of the PokemonGo-Map repository with the purpose of allowing users to search for specific Pokemon.

 ##### Reverse Engineering

+* [POGOProtos](https://github.com/AeonLucid/POGOProtos) - [CODE] A central repository for all protobuf files of PokemonGO.
 * [PokemonGoDecoderForBurp](https://github.com/pokeolaf/PokemonGoDecoderForBurp) - [CODE] A simpe decoder for requests/responses made by PokemonGo in burp.
 * [pokemon-go-mitm-node](https://github.com/rastapasta/pokemon-go-mitm-node) - [CODE] PokemonGO MITM Proxy - Intercepts the traffic between your PokemonGO App and Niantic's servers.
+* [Pokemon Go IV Miner](http://www.pokemongonexus.com) - [WEBSITE] An easy way to see all of your pokemons' IVs!
 * [pogo-optimizer](https://github.com/justinleewells/pogo-optimizer) - [CODE] MITM data analysis utility for PokemonGO.
+* [porygon](https://github.com/numinit/porygon) - [CODE] The unofficial PokemonGO Plus SDK https://numin.it.
 * [Unbundling Pokemon Go](https://applidium.com/en/news/unbundling_pokemon_go/) - [ARTICLE] Reverse engineering article about PokemonGO.

 #### API Libraries